A national lockdown is in place which means you must stay at home.

 You MUST wear a face covering in a taxi - taxi drivers have the right to refuse you if you don't.

-SPACE - Stay 2 metres apart from people you do not live with where possible, or 1 metre with extra precautions in place (such as wearing face coverings or increasing ventilation indoors).
-You must sit at a table to be served in a pub or restaurant – you can’t stand at the bar.
+SPACE - Stay two metres apart from people you do not live with where possible, or one metre with extra precautions in place (such as wearing face coverings or increasing ventilation indoors).

 Symptoms and Testing